Former teacher and recovering alcoholic Jack Torrance (Jack Nicholson

 Wendy has fallen asleep in her room.
 Danny is in a trance, carrying a knife and muttering "redrum" repeatedly.
 He takes Wendy's lipstick and writes "REDRUM" on the bathroom door.
 He begins shouting "REDRUM," which wakes Wendy.
 She clutches him to her, then sees the reflection of the bathroom door in the mirror.
 Reversed, it reads: "MURDER."
-At that instant, banging sounds start coming from the door.
+At that instant, banging sounds start coming from the door to the hallway.

 The sound is Jack swinging an axe at the locked door.
 Wendy grabs Danny and locks them in the bathroom.
 She opens a tiny, snow banked window and pushes Danny out; he slides safely to the ground.
 She tries to get out the same window, but cannot fit.
 She tells Danny to run and hide.

 Meanwhile, Jack has chopped his way through the front door and calls out "Wendy, I'm home!"
 Jack then knocks politely on the bathroom door.
 Wendy holds the knife and tries to steady herself as Jack begins chopping into the door.
 After chopping away one of the panels, he sticks his head through and screams "Heeeere's JOHNNY!" (a reference to The Tonight Show Starring Johnny Carson

 The snow cat driver is Dick.
 Inside the hotel, he calls out, but gets no reply.
-Jack, hiding behind a pillar, leaps out at him and swings the axe into his chest, killing him.
-Danny, hiding in a kitchen cabinet, cries out, revealing his location.
-He clambers out of the steel cabinet and runs outside with Jack in pursuit.
+Jack, hiding behind a pillar, leaps out and swings the axe into Dick's chest, killing him.
+Danny, hiding in a kitchen cabinet, screams, revealing his location.
+He clambers out of the steel cabinet and runs outside.

-Danny realizes he is leaving a trail of footprints for Jack to follow.
-He carefully retraces his steps, setting his foot on the holes he's just created, and then hides behind a hedge.
-When Jack arrives, he sees that the footprints have disappeared, but does not realize Danny is hiding.
-He chooses a path and resumes chasing Danny.
+Danny realizes he is leaving a trail of footprints in the snow for Jack to follow.
+He carefully retraces his steps, walking backwards in the same prints he'd just created in the opposite direction, then covers the rest of his tracks and hides behind a hedge.
+When Jack arrives, he sees that the trail of footprints ends abruptly, giving him no clue as to which direction Danny took.
+He chooses a path and lurches deeper into the maze.
 Danny comes out of his hiding spot and follows his own footprints back to the maze's entrance.